WSU’s Jalen Thompson will enter NFL supplemental draft. Could the Seahawks be interested?

-Jalen Thompson, a senior safety for the Washington State Cougars regarded as one of the best at his position in the Pac-12, is instead headed to the NFL for the 2019 season, according to a report Saturday from Ian Rapoport of the NFL Network.
+Jalen Thompson, a senior safety for the Washington State Cougars regarded as one of the best at his position in the Pac-12, has been declared ineligible for the 2019 season due to a violation of NCAA rules and has declared for the NFL’s Supplemental Draft, it was revealed Saturday.

-Rapoport tweeted that Thompson learned on Friday he will not be eligible for the upcoming season and has instead put his name into the NFL Supplemental Draft, which is set for July 10.
+The news was first reported by Ian Rapoport of the NFL Network, who tweeted that Thompson learned on Friday he will not be eligible for the upcoming season and had then decided to put his name into the NFL Supplemental Draft, which is set for July 10.

+WSU later confirmed that Thompson lost his final year of eligibility “due to a violation of NCAA rules.”
+The Spokesman-Review reported that the violation “stems from the purchase of an over-the-counter supplement at a local nutrition store” although the source told the paper that “it was not a steroid.”

-The news is a big blow for the Cougars as Thompson had started all 39 games in his WSU career with 191 tackles and six interceptions and was recently picked as a first-team All-Pac-12 player for 2020 by Athlon’s College Football preview after having been named honorable mention last season and to the second team in 2017.
+The news is a big blow for the Cougars as Thompson had started all 39 games in his WSU career with 191 tackles and six interceptions and was recently picked as a first-team All-Pac-12 player for 2020 by Athlon’s College Football preview after having been named a conference honorable mention selection last season and to the second team in 2017.
 “Could emerge as the Pac-12’s top safety in 2019,” wrote Athlon’s.

 But the development also gives NFL teams a suddenly intriguing player to possibly add to their roster a few weeks before training camps open, with the early consensus that Thompson is likely to be selected (Rapoport reported that Thompson has already hired agent Brad Cicala, whose firm also represents former UW standout John Ross as well as former Seahawks Paul Richardson and Malcolm Smith).